camya/filament-title-with-slug/README.md

 ### All available parameters

-You can call TitleWithSlugInput without parameters and it will work and use its default values.
+You can call TitleWithSlugInput without parameters, and it will work and use its default values.

 In order to set parameters, you use [PHP8's Named Arguments](https://laravel-news.com/modern-php-features-explained) syntax.